-Balance Sheet Caption: Various assets

-Income Statement Caption: Impairment expense
+Various assets Balance Sheet Caption: Income Statement Caption: Impairment expense

-Nature of Estimates Required: Estimating impairment for businesses in liquidation on a quarterly basis.
+Nature of Estimates

+Estimating impairment for businesses in liquidation on a quarterly basis.

-Assumptions and Approaches Used: The Company estimates impairment for each business in liquidation by comparing its future forecasted net cash flows to its net asset value.
+The Company estimates impairment for each business in liquidation by comparing its future forecasted net cash flows to its net asset value.
 In estimating the future net cash flows of the business, the Company makes assumptions regarding the amount and timing of cash flows.
 For additional information, see Note 1 to the consolidated financial statements, which is incorporated herein by reference.

+Kev Factors:

-Key Factors: Negative variances in future forecasted net cash flows from current estimates may result in the recognition of impairment expenses in future periods.
+Negative variances in future forecasted net cash flows from current estimates may result in the recognition of impairment expenses in future periods.

-Litigation and Contingent Liabilities
+Litigation and Contingent

+Liabilities